toasterlovin/csv_party/ROADMAP.md

 In a situation like this, you would want to defer all of the database queries that need to run when creating a new record so that they aren't done in cases where you are updating an existing record.

+#### Columns Macro

+This feature would allow you to declare multiple columns in a single line.
+So, rather than:

+    column :product
+    column :price
+    column :color

+You could do:

+    columns :product, :price, :color

+This is probably most useful when there are a bunch of columns that should all be parsed as text.
+Though it might make sense to allow specifying parsers and other options:

+    columns product: { as: :raw }, price: { as: :decimal }

+It should probably also be possible to combine `columns` and `column` macros:

+    columns :product, :price, :color
+    column :size

 #### Column Numbers